krish240574/loong/README.md

 - 💹 **Finance:** 320 questions
 - 📈 **Graph & Discrete Math:** 179 questions
 - 🧠 **Logic:** 110 questions
-- 📐 **Mathematical Programming:** 68 questions
+- 📐 **Mathematical Programming:** 76 questions
 - 🔒 **Security & Safety:** 521 questions

-We have combined all the datasets into a single file: `data/all_seed_dataset.json`.
-You can also find each domain's dataset in the corresponding folder.
+You can find each domain's dataset in the corresponding folder.

 > [!TIP]
 > Want to contribute your own?
 See the [CONTRIBUTING.md](data/CONTRIBUTING.md) for seed datasets.